kirkisanon/RocketMap-Sprite/README.md

 *If things go wrong replace your original folders and npm install.

-*If you try to git pull and recieve an error such as
+*If you try to git pull to update the map and recieve an error such as
 ```
 error: Your local changes to the following files would be overwritten by merge:
 	static/js/map.common.js